SinLess-Games-LLC/Helix-Ai-IaC/docs/Cluster-description.md

 - **system-upgrade:** Used for managing cluster upgrades.

 ## Components

+The Kubernetes cluster is equipped with various components and tools to support the deployment, management, and monitoring of the Helix Ai application.
+The following components are deployed within the cluster:

 - **[Certmanager](https://cert-manager.io/docs/):** Manages SSL/TLS certificates for secure communication within the cluster.
 - **[Flux CD](https://fluxcd.io/flux/):** Implements GitOps workflows for declarative and automated cluster configuration.
 - **[Istio](https://istio.io/latest/docs/):** Provides advanced traffic management, security, and observability features through its service mesh capabilities.